 The area immediately surrounding Osprey Lake has now been tested by 33 holes totaling 4,796 metres (Figures 34 and 35).
 Weakly anomalous uranium mineralization at Osprey Lake was intercepted over a 250 metre strike length but the RW-07 mineralization remains the highlight intercept to date (Table 4).
-The holes drilled were kept relatively short (average depth of only 160m) in an effort to understand the structural controls of the mineralization before attempting more costly deeper drilling.
-The location of Osprey Lake in relation to the mineralization has been a hindrance to drilling since angled holes to properly cut the lithology is difficult from lake ice and poor ice conditions have prevented drilling even a vertical hole on the lake.
+The holes drilled were kept relatively short (average depth of only 160m) to understand the structural controls of the mineralization before attempting more costly deeper drilling.

 Drilling results have shown the Osprey conductor to be a vertical to sub-vertical, weak to moderately sheared, dark green to black chlorite altered pyritic graphitic pelitic gneiss bounded by moderate to strongly silicified and moderately hematized pelitic gneiss (Figure 36).
 The pyritic/graphitic unit is typically 40 to 60 metres wide, hosts 5 to 8% pyrite as fine disseminations, medium to coarse subhedral crystals and rare semi-massive bands and trace to 1% fine graphite needles.
-The most significant uranium mineralization discovered to date in the Osprey Lake area is confined to a flat tension fracture ("A" zone) but also occurs within steep narrow gouges within, and running parallel to, the shear zone.
-The radioactive "B" gouge has been interpreted to have a west-northwest trend while the radioactive "C" structure trends north-northwest (Figure 35).
-The "A" fracture zone has a distinct geochemical signature that includes anomalous partial digestion results for As (up to 94.1 ppm), Cu (up to 7,660 ppm), Pb (up to 2,280 ppm), and Zn (up to 33,000 ppm).
+The most significant uranium mineralization discovered to date in the Osprey Lake area is confined to a flat tension fracture ("A" zone) but also occurs within steep narrow gouges within, and running parallel to, the shear zone (Figure 37).